pranavgade20/aisb/w1d4/w1d4_feedback.md

 Exercise 4
 We found out about bytearray() in the end of the comment - which we read by the end of implementation.
 If it was in the top of the function or in README that would save a lot of our time.
 Otherwise quite enjoyable exercise with lots of discussions.
+Nice that it was separated into one block and full